By DebbieH 26 May 2020 9 min read

 What Are Recruiters Looking For?

 Many recruitment decisions are based on cold, hard facts.
-So a recruiter will be searching your CV for evidence that shows you can do the job in question.
+So a recruiter will search your CV for evidence that you can do the job in question.
 The type of information a recruiter would be looking for might include:

-What your current employer does: If you’re currently working for a lesser known company, make sure you add an explanation of what the company does so they can put your role into context.
-If you’re company is more well known, ensure that you describe how your department and role contributes to the wider business.
+• What your current employer does: If you’re currently working for a lesser-known company, make sure you add an explanation of what the company does so they can put your role into context.
+If your company is more well known, describe how your department and role contribute to the wider business.

 Where Do I Start?